smithy-lang/smithy-kotlin/docs/design/interceptors.md

      * **Error Behavior**: If errors are raised by this hook, execution will jump to [readAfterExecution]
      * with the raised error as the [ResponseInterceptorContext.response] result.
      */
-    public fun modifyBeforeCompletion(context: ResponseInterceptorContext<Input, Output, ProtocolRequest?, ProtocolResponse?>): Result<Output> =
+    public suspend fun modifyBeforeCompletion(context: ResponseInterceptorContext<Input, Output, ProtocolRequest?, ProtocolResponse?>): Result<Output> =
         context.response

     /**
      * A hook called when an attempt is completed.
      *
      * **When**: This will ALWAYS be called once per execution.
-The duration between invocation of this hook
-     * and [readBeforeExecution] is very close to the full duration of the execution.
      *
-     * **Available Information**: [RequestInterceptorContext.request] and [ResponseInterceptorContext.response]
+     * **Available Information**: [ProtocolRequestInterceptorContext.protocolRequest] and
-     * are ALWAYS available.
-[ProtocolRequestInterceptorContext.protocolRequest] and
-     * [ProtocolResponseInterceptorContext.protocolResponse] are available if the execution proceeded far enough for
+     * [ProtocolResponseInterceptorContext.protocolResponse] are only available if the execution proceeded far enough
-     * them to be generated.
+     * for them to be generated.
      *
      * **Error Behavior**: Errors raised by this hook will be stored until all interceptors have had their
      * `readAfterExecution` hook invoked.
 If multiple interceptors raise an error in `readAfterExecution` then the